COVID: Are India's rapid antigen tests reliable? | DW | 12.05.2021

 As India reels under a calamitous second wave of coronavirus infections, authorities are insisting on rapid antigen testing, instead of adopting new technologies.

-India's coronavirus death toll crossed a quarter million on Wednesday in the deadliest 24 hours in the country since the pandemic began.
+India's coronavirus death toll passed a quarter of a million on Wednesday in the deadliest 24 hours in the country since the pandemic began.

 The country continues to be severely affected by the virus' rapid spread nationwide, with several states reeling under the shortage of medical oxygen, essential drugs, beds, health workers and vaccines, among other vital supplies.